Complex Trauma Psychologist in Melbourne | Trauma Therapy

 Emotional Dysregulation

-Emotional dysregulation involves difficulty identifying, understanding, and regulating emotional states.
-Compounding this may be heightened emotional sensitivity or reactivity where when triggered, emotions elevate very rapidly.
-Individuals may struggle with managing very specific emotional states and/or a whole range of emotions.
-In addition, individuals may turn to unhelpful or destructive ways to manage or escape painful emotions.
+Emotional dysregulation means we struggle to identify, understand and regulate our emotions.
+Compounding this may be emotional hyper sensitivity or reactivity where when triggered emotions escalate very quickly.
+We may struggle to manage very specific emotions and/or all emotions.
+We may also turn to unhelpful or destructive ways to manage or escape painful emotions.

 Interpersonal Difficulties or Relationship Issues

-Complex trauma can make relationships challenging.
-The trauma may have led to unhelpful beliefs about relationships, such as that “others are unsafe,” or that “others will abandon me.”
-Individuals may unconsciously play out patterns related to their trauma within their relationships which can have the impact of sabotaging or undermining their connections to others.
+Complex trauma makes relationships hard.
+The trauma may have led to unhelpful beliefs about relationships such as “others are unsafe” or “others will abandon me”.
+We may unconsciously act out patterns related to our trauma in our relationships which can sabotage or undermine our connections to others.

 Negative Self-Concept

 Complex trauma impacts our sense of self and can lead to painful changes in our relationship with ourselves.
-For example, trauma can leave us with a profound sense of shame and self-loathing.
-We can feel inadequate, defective, or not good enough.
-The impact of these changes is pervasive and can flow through to our experience of mood, our capacity to function day to day, and our relationships with others.
-Complex trauma can also lead to low self-esteem, affecting one’s mood and capacity to function day to day.
+For example trauma can leave us with a deep sense of shame and self loathing.
+We can feel inadequate, defective or not good enough.
+The impact of these changes is far reaching and can flow through to our mood, our ability to function day to day and our relationships with others.
+Complex trauma can also lead to low self esteem which affects our mood and ability to function day to day.

-What are the 3 Phases of Treatment Recommended for Complex Trauma or Complex PTSD?
+What are the 3 Phases of Treatment for Complex Trauma or Complex PTSD?

-At Cova Psychology, our approach balances drawing from evidenced based therapeutic techniques with tailoring these treatments to each individual’s experience and symptoms.
-For complex trauma we utilise a range of therapies to work through 3 recommended stages of treatment which include:
+At Cova Psychology our approach combines evidence based techniques with individualised treatment.
+For complex trauma we use a range of therapies to work through 3 stages of treatment which include:

-A trauma psychologist in Melbourne can guide you through these phases of treatment, offering both in-person and Telehealth appointments.
+A trauma psychologist in Melbourne can work with you through these stages of treatment, in-person and Telehealth.

 1. Safety and Stabilisation Phase

-This phase of treatment involves helping clients to stabilise their emotional states by increasing emotional regulation and distress tolerance skills.
-Clients may be equipped with a whole range of skills including relaxation, mindfulness, grounding, self-soothing, and skills for managing heightened emotion and experiences of dissociation.
+This stage of treatment involves helping clients to stabilise their emotional state by increasing emotional regulation and distress tolerance skills.
+Clients may learn a range of skills including relaxation, mindfulness, grounding, self soothing and skills for managing high emotion and experiences of dissociation.

 2. Trauma Processing Phase

-Often the skills learnt in safety and stabilisation are important components of the next phase, trauma processing.
-In this phase, clients target traumatic memories in therapy with a goal to reduce their emotional impact as well as shift unhelpful beliefs that may have been stored within the memory.
+Often the skills learned in safety and stabilisation are part of the next stage, trauma processing.
+In this stage clients target traumatic memories in therapy to reduce the emotional charge and shift unhelpful beliefs that may be stored in the memory.

 3. Re-integration Phase

-This phase involves assisting clients to achieve the goals and milestones that they have struggled to reach due to the experience of Complex PTSD.
-These may be goals related to work and vocation, reaction and leisure, socialising and relationships, or other major domains of life that have been impacted by the trauma.
+This stage involves helping clients achieve the goals and milestones they have been unable to reach due to Complex PTSD.
+These may be goals related to work and vocation, reaction and leisure, socialising and relationships or other areas of life that have been impacted by the trauma.

-A trauma psychologist in Melbourne is available to help you navigate these stages.
+A trauma psychologist in Melbourne can help you through these stages.

 How do our Complex Trauma Psychologists in Melbourne treat Complex Trauma or C-PTSD?

-Our Melbourne psychologists use a range of evidenced based therapies to help clients work through the three stages of complex trauma treatment.
-These psychological treatments include:
+Our Melbourne psychologists use a range of evidence based therapies to work through the three stages of complex trauma treatment.
+These therapies include:

-• Cognitive behavioural therapy (CBT): Cognitive behavioural approaches involve assisting clients to identify unhelpful or destructive thought patterns, perpetuating behaviours, and painful emotions states.
-The therapy assists clients to move to more helpful and self-enhancing ways thinking, feeling, and behaving.
+• Cognitive behavioural therapy (CBT): Cognitive behavioural approaches involve helping clients identify unhelpful or destructive thought patterns, perpetuating behaviours and painful emotional states.
+The therapy helps clients move to more helpful and self enhancing ways of thinking, feeling and behaving.

-• Eye movement desensitisation reprocessing (EMDR): EMDR Therapy is a type of therapy specifically designed to treat PTSD though we also us it treat anxiety disorders more broadly.
+• Eye movement desensitisation reprocessing (EMDR): EMDR Therapy is a type of therapy specifically designed to treat PTSD but we also use it to treat anxiety disorders more broadly.
 EMDR involves targeting traumatic memories whilst engaging in bilateral stimulation where the client’s eyes are directed to move from side to side.
-Through this process, the degree of intensity of the emotional charge is reduced whilst unhelpful beliefs are also modified.
-Cova Psychology is a leading provider of EMDR in Melbourne, and all of our psychologists are trained in this innovative form of trauma therapy.
+Through this process the emotional charge of the memory is reduced and unhelpful beliefs are modified.
+Cova Psychology is a leading provider of EMDR in Melbourne and all our psychologists are trained in this form of trauma therapy.

-• Mindfulness-based interventions: These interventions include Mindfulness based Cognitive Therapy and Acceptance and Commitment therapy (ACT).
-They have a focus on connecting with the present moment and assisting clients to let go of unhelpful ways of thinking and attending to values based activities in the here and now.
+These include Mindfulness based Cognitive Therapy and Acceptance and Commitment therapy (ACT).
+They focus on being present and letting go of unhelpful ways of thinking and attending to values based activities in the here and now.

 • Schema Therapy: Schema therapy is an advanced form of CBT which targets unhelpful ways of thinking that are often linked to childhood or attachment trauma.

-• Acceptance and Commitment Therapy (ACT): ACT is a type of therapy which combines mindfulness strategies, connecting with one’s values, accepting and regulating emotional states, and commitment to engaging in helpful and values-aligned behaviours.
+• Acceptance and Commitment Therapy (ACT): ACT is a type of therapy which combines mindfulness strategies, connecting with one’s values, accepting and regulating emotional states and committing to engaging in values aligned behaviours.

-• Dialectical Behaviour Therapy (DBT): This therapy helps clients learn valuable coping skills which are often an important component of the safety and stabilisation phase of trauma treatment.
-These skills help to regulate emotions and tolerate distress, which allow client’s to access and process their traumatic memories safely.
+• Dialectical Behaviour Therapy (DBT): This therapy helps clients learn valuable coping skills which are often an important part of the safety and stabilisation phase of trauma treatment.
+These skills help regulate emotions and tolerate distress so clients can access and process their traumatic memories safely.

 • Prolonged Exposure Therapy: This therapy is also a form of CBT which teaches clients to gradually approach trauma memories and either triggers or environments associated with trauma.
-Clients are taught coping skills to enable this work to be done safely.
+Clients are taught coping skills to do this work safely.

-Our experienced Melbourne psychologists will collaboratively work with you to design a treatment plan, which may involve one or more of these therapies, based on a comprehensive psychological assessment which explores your current mental health, your preferences, and your history.
-We offer trauma therapy in Melbourne, including options for both in-person and telehealth appointments.
+Our Melbourne psychologists will work with you to develop a treatment plan which may include one or more of these therapies based on a comprehensive psychological assessment which looks at your current mental health, your preferences and your history.
+We offer trauma therapy in Melbourne with options for in-person and telehealth appointments.